 I took one look and resisted the urge to say, “Um, how much did you pay for this?”
 The writing was…bad.
 Picture a 500-word, below-the-fold paragraph with no hyperlinks, no call-to-action…and what’s worse…

 All of the copy was italicized.
 All of it.

 The prospect knew that something seemed “off.”
 But he thought, “I hired someone who specializes in SEO copy.
 Maybe the copy is supposed to read that way.”

 Life is too short to pay for bad copy.
 If your SEO copy sucks, that means that it’s time to send it back to the writer and get her to fix it.

 Here’s how to separate the stupendous from the sucky:

-- Do you have the urge to bring out your red pen and slice unnecessary words?
-Smart SEO copywriting is tight – which means that the writer is using as few words as possible to bring the point home.
-If you feel like the content is “fluffy,” send it back for editing.
+Do you have the urge to bring out your red pen and slice unnecessary words?
+Smart SEO copywriting is tight, which means that the writer is using as few words as possible to bring the point home.
+If you feel like the content is “fluffy,” lacks focus, or misses important elements (such as citing sources), send it back for editing.

 What happens if your writer revises the content – yet your SEO copy is still crap?
 It may be time to let the writer go and find someone else who better suits your needs.
 Better to take the loss now and move on, then upload crappy copy and suffer the consequences.